in4lio/yupp/doc/python.md

 generated code will be executed directly.

 The following example demonstrates how to generate the source code in Python using a dictionary.
-Data collected in this dictionary is used to create a set of variables...
+Data collected in this dictionary is used to create, initialize and print a set of variables.

     #! /usr/bin/env python
     # coding: yupp